intoinside/KickAssemblerToDoxygen/README.md

 * .importonce
 * .import

-After removing all these stuff, it removes all bodies between curly brackets.
+After removing all these stuff, it fixes struct declaration.

 Next step is to remove initial dot from keywords and then add a semicolon at the end of every label declaration.